 Education: Masters in Leadership and Management at Western Governor’s University.
 BS in Sports Management at Husson University.

-Throughout his career, Sam has also held roles with the Fort Wayne TinCaps, Peoria Chiefs, West Michigan Whitecaps, and Wisconsin Timber Rattlers, gaining broad experience across multiple markets and levels of the game.
+Most recently, Sam served as Director of Sales and Promotions and Assistant General Manager with the Traverse City Pit Spitters.
+His career in baseball also includes roles with the Fort Wayne TinCaps, Peoria Chiefs, West Michigan Whitecaps, and Wisconsin Timber Rattlers, giving him experience across multiple organizations and markets.

 Fun Fact: Sam was a two-time slam dunk contest champion at West Catholic High School in Grand Rapids.